 I’ve made it no secret that it took me a long time to warm up to Brussels.

-In fact, one of the first posts I ever wrote on this blog (almost five years ago!) was about how much I was disappointed by the Belgian capital.
+In fact, one of the first posts I ever wrote on this blog (almost five years ago!) was about how much I was disappointed by the Belgian capital (now converted into this post of helpful Brussels tips).

 However, three visits later (and a lot more travel know-how under my belt), I realized my mistake: it wasn’t Brussels that was the problem, it was me.
 I simply had no idea how to do Brussels justice.